What are the best business ideas for kids?

 “A mentor I had in my youth gave me one dollar and challenged me to make it grow into more money.
 So I went to grocery store and got a $1 bag of brownie mix, made them up and sold them to my friends.
 I’d take the profit and go back to store and buy a $1 bag of cookies.
 By the end of about 3 months I had made close to $150.”

-At press time, this ONE video of Ryan’s has over 600 million views.
+At press time, this ONE video of Ryan’s has over a billion views.
 That’s nuts!

 If your little one has a funny personality, it might make sense to point the camera at them at let them turn on the charm while they play with toys or video games.